So we’re out of the EU.

 “Why do you want to leave the EU?”

 “But aren’t you Europeans as well?”

 For some it’s much more straightforward while for others it’s a case of perspective.
-After years of soul-searching, many British have reluctantly conceded that they have no affinity whatsoever with a foreign tongue, Carl Jung and snail croquette in vinaigrette.
+After years of soul-searching, many British have reluctantly conceded that they have no affinity whatsoever with foreign tongues, Carl Jung and snail croquette in vinaigrette.
 They genuinely enjoy visiting their European cousins on holiday but also enjoy returning home again, to the UK, where they believe good fences make good neighbours.
-So the guilt complex and hand-wringing need to end because Britain is no different from anyone else who decides to call time on a relationship that isn’t working for them.
+So the guilt complex and hand-wringing need to end because Britain is no different from anyone else who decides to call time on a relationship that isn’t working.

 Growing up in Toronto I had classmates from Italy, Greece, France, Ukraine, Germany, Poland, Spain, The Netherlands, Hong Kong, Jamaica, Japan, Vietnam, Korea and thought nothing of it.
 Everyone was from everywhere.
-I myself was the son of immigrants and knew what it was like to be a hybrid kid: Canadian-sounding with accented parents who ate some pretty weird food now and then.
+I myself was the son of immigrants and knew what it was like to be a hybrid kid: Canadian-sounding with accented parents who ate some pretty weird food.

 Tell these same jokes today and you’ll be arrested by the Fun Police.

 The referendum was, of course, about more than Polish plumber jokes.
 There were serious constitutional and inter-governmental sore points between the UK and the EU which neither side could resolve.
 This, however, doesn’t mean we’re no longer friends who can share a laugh among ourselves.

 We’re simply getting rid of the joint bank account and the in-laws.